eymeen/email-maker/README.md

 Downloads email variations as a text file.

 - `side`: The side for downloading, either 'backend' or 'frontend'.
+But currently only front-end available, importing fs in the module causing problem when using it in front-end.

 ## Example